acdanciu/Proiect-Final-ITF-Danciu-Adrian-04.09.2024/README.md

 # Database Project for **Sistem de gestionare al rezervarilor hoteliere**

-The scope of this project is to use all the SQL knowledge gained throught the Software Testing course and apply them in practice.
+The purpose of this project is to use all the SQL knowledge gained throught the Software Testing course and apply them in practice.

 **Application under test:** Gestiune_hoteluri.sql